shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 fi
 ```

-But you can't commit changes in .git folder, for that purposes we use small, but powerfull
+But you can't commit changes in .git folder, for that purposes we use small, but powerful
-manager [git-hooks-js](git-hooks-js).
+manager [git-hooks-js][git-hooks-js].
 Simply, you can save hook to `.githooks/pre-commit/git-lfs.sh`, and
-provide it to team members, for more information see [documentation](git-hooks-js-doc)
+provide it to team members, for more information see [documentation][git-hooks-js-doc].

 And remember, your friends are